ambro034/Policy_Depth_and_Width/README.md

 ## Functions

-###Construct Base Datasets
+### Construct Base Datasets

-#### construct_dataset
 This is a function that takes a variably framed dataframe and conforms it to the structure useful to the following functions.
+If you correctly pre-process your data, this command is not needed -- e.g., Colorado_Net_Metering_Overtime is correctly pre-processed.

 `construct_dataset(data,id,new_year,new_year_num,old_year,old_year_num)`